elixir-ecto/ecto/guides/Associations.md

 Ok, but tag and post are not associated, yet.
 We might expect, as done in `one-to-one`, to create either a post or a tag with the associated entries and insert them all at once.
 However, notice we cannot use `Ecto.build_assoc/3`, since the foreign key does not belong to the `Post` nor the `Tag` struct.

-Another option is to use Ecto changesets, which provides many conveniences for dealing with *changes*.
+Another option is to use Ecto changesets, which provide many conveniences for dealing with *changes*.
 For example:

 ```elixir
 iex> post_changeset = Ecto.Changeset.change(post)